Waterproof Eyeliner for Waterline: The Ultimate Guide

 6. How often should I replace my waterline eyeliner?

-For hygiene purposes, it’s crucial to replace your waterproof eyeliner for waterline regularly.
+For hygiene purposes, it’s crucial to replace your waterproof eyeliner for the waterline regularly.
 Pencil liners should be replaced approximately every 12 months, while gel pot formulas should be replaced every 3 to 6 months to minimize the risk of bacterial contamination and eye infections.

 Conclusion